Submit your story of personal resilience

 Peter Dudley is an award-winning author, editor, and certified life and leadership coach with over 25 years experience in publishing as well as expertise in marketing, nonprofit leadership, corporate philanthropy, employee engagement, and software development.

-Antoinette LeCouteur is photographer, consultant, philanthropy expert, social impact expert, volunteer, former actor, unpaid family caregiver, and vocal advocate for better support of caregivers and those who work in the care economy.
+Antoinette LeCouteur is photographer, consultant, philanthropy advisor, social impact expert, volunteer, former actor, unpaid family caregiver, and vocal advocate for better support of caregivers and those who work in the care economy.